enchant3dmango/ontwikkelingsbedrywighede/README.md

 ##### How to Test the Lambda Function?
 1. After building the infrastructure, create two folders in the bucket, namely `source` and `destination`.
 2. Upload any file (e.g. the Dockerfile in this repository) to the `source` folder in the bucket.
+3. The S3 bucket notifications will trigger the lambda function, then the lambda function will move the file from `source` to `destination` directory within the bucket.
-3. Ah, there you go!
+4. Ah, there you go!

 ## Learning References
 - https://docs.docker.com/build/building/best-practices/